Piero Codia

-Piero Codia (born 22 October 1989) is an Italian competitive swimmer who specializes in butterfly.
+Piero Codia (born 22 October 1989) is an Italian former competitive swimmer who specializes in butterfly.
 He holds the national records in the 50 and 100 meter butterfly events (long course).

 Olympics

 He qualified for the 2016 Summer Olympics in Rio de Janeiro in the 100 meter butterfly.
 He swam the 6th time in the heats and qualified for the semifinals, where he placed 11th and was eliminated.